 Previous work [2] on similar scenario shows that increasing application accuracy impact strongly the energy consumption in the context of data stream analysis.
 However, in our case, application accuracy is driven by the sensing interval and thus, the transmit frequency of the sensors.
 Therefore, we varied the transmission interval of the sensors from 1s to 60s.
-Figure 2 present the effects of the sensors transmission interval on the IoT/Network part energy consumption.
+Some of these results are proposed on Table 2.
 In case of small and sporadic network traffic, these results show that with a reasonable transmission interval the energy consumption of the IoT/Network if almost not affected by the variation of this transmission interval.
 In fact, transmitted data are not large enough to leverage the energy consumed by the network.

 The number of sensors is a dominant factor that leverage the energy consumption of the IoT/Network part.
 Therefore, we varied the number of sensors in the Wifi cell to analyze its impact.
-The Figure 3 represents the energy consumed by each simulated part according the the number of sensors.
+The Figure 1 represents the energy consumed by each simulated part according the the number of sensors.
 It is clear that the energy consumed by the network is the dominant part.
 However, since the number of sensors is increasing the energy consumed by the network will become negligible face to the energy consume by the sensors.
 In fact, deploying new sensors in the cell do not introduce much network load.
 To this end, sensors energy consumption is dominant.